SherineAwad/Kinship/README.md

 Author: Sherine Awad

-A snakemake pipeline for a quick test of relatedness and Runs of Homozygosity (ROH)
+A very quick test of relatedness and Runs of Homozygosity (ROH)
 =======================================================================================